ilpomo/uruz/README.md

 - **NumPy**: for efficient numerical array operations.
 - **SciPy**: used for sparse matrix operations and solving linear systems.
-- **Matplotlib**: for generating visualizations of the FEM results.
+- **Matplotlib**: for generating 2D and 3D visualizations of the FEM results.

 ### Installing Dependencies